Battle of Essien (1957): Reactions

 The French attack was condemned by the Libyan kingdom, and was also condemned by The United Nations Commission of Inquiry, saying that the attack on Libyan soil is unjust.

 Legacy

 The anniversary of the battle is celebrated every year by Algerian and Libyan diplomats, ambassadors, and other figures.
-The battle is remembered every year as a reminder of how they "fought against the common enemy", further solidifying the Algerian–Libyan relations.
+The battle is remembered as a reminder of how they "fought against the common enemy", further solidifying the Algerian–Libyan relations.

 Franco-Libyan relations remained very unsteady, and did not begin to improve whatsoever up until Algeria gained its Independence in 1962.